 Rhinestones – I used some rhinestones from a hotfix assorted kit.
 These are great because you can also use them on fabric as well.
 Just to put things into perspective, you need about 400 stones to do the mouse face with ears.

 Vinyl Flock – You’re supposed to use flock to make the template but I didn’t feel like buying it so I just used thicker cardstock.
 You can also use something like a cereal box too.
-If you want to buy the real thing, this is the most affordable options by Craftables that I could find on Amazon.
+If you want to buy the real thing, this is the most affordable option by Craftables that I could find on Amazon.